wp-plugins/simple-wp-sitemap/readme.txt

    2. Either search for "simple-wp-sitemap" and click install, or hit "upload plugin" and upload the zip file.
    3. Another way is by just uploading the "simple-wp-sitemap" folder via ftp to the /wp-content/plugins/ directory.

-2. Activate the plugin and thats it, done.
+2. Activate the plugin and that's it, done.
 The two sitemaps will be generated when visited, and can be found at like yourpage.com/sitemap.xml and yourpage.com/sitemap.html.

 3. Customize the plugin and add/block pages by hitting the "Simple Wp Sitemap" option in the settings menu.